51

 Department: Newcastle Business School

-Valerie is editorial board member for the journal Ageing & Society and on the Executive Committee of the British Society of Gerontology.
+Valerie is editorial board member for the journal and was on the Executive Committee of the (2020-2025).

 Valerie has a degree in Geography from Durham University; and an MA in Human Geography Research and a PhD from Newcastle University.
 Her PhD examined how carers of people living with dementia mobilise their support networks and draw on their social, cultural and emotional resources.